Updated: April 10, 2018

 Best Budget Option: Bonavita BV1900TS

 Bonavita are a big name in SCAA Certified Coffee Makers and the BV1900TS is the latest in a number of models that are well loved by coffee drinkers.
-The design is simple and elegant, and nice fit in most kitchens.
+The design is simple and elegant, and a nice fit in most kitchens.

 The Bonavita keeps things simple with a one-button design.
 Fill with water, fill the basket with coffee and away you go.
 It has an autooff feature that activates after 40 minutes, useful if you’re as scatterbrained as me and you come back from work to find the coffee machine’s been on all day.